 The Chairman sets the agenda for the meeting.
 Any member who wishes to add an item to the agenda shall make a request to the Chairman who will include this item on the agenda of the following Committee meeting.

 Meeting notices and information are sent to the members of the Ethics Committee by the Chairman or the Secretary via email.
 They are sent before the date of the meeting with the relevant documents attached.

-a/The Ethics Committee is deemed to have received a valid request for opinion on a research project only if the request is filed with the Chairman or the Secretary via email and in 3 copies.
+a/The Ethics Committee is deemed to have received a valid request for opinion on a research project only if the request is introduced with the Chairman or the Secretary by email with the complete documentation file.